 - Finally, the ride is uncomfortable.
 As I mentioned above, the position, coupled with the jarring suspension, mean that I get kicked in the groin about once every 15 minutes.
 That’s an infinite time more than I used to before riding the 1098!

 Have a look at this dyno chart of a Ducati 1098S (which shares the same engine as the 1098, by the way).

 You can see that the torque doesn’t really come on until 3,000 rpm.
 That’s fine.
 But big cruisers and modern streetbikes have usable torque from 2,000 rpm, and sometimes — for bikes tuned really down low — from 1,500 rpm.
 They’re really easy to ride on the street.
-They’re basically impossible to stall.
-So you can’t lug the 1098S in second gear in city streets.
+They’re basically impossible to stall, even in middle to high gears.
+So you can’t lug the 1098S in even second gear in city streets.

 Secondly, there is a big flat spot between 4,000 and 6,000 rpm.
 Many other riders of the 1098 superbikes will confirm this.
 Granted, this flat spot is most obvious with wide-open throttle, which you will only be using all the time (but you shouldn’t).

 Probably the saving grace of the 1098 as a daily motorcycle is that it’s not too loud.
 I’ve owned a few very loud Ducatis, particularly older ones.
 The one I bought has Termignoni mufflers with the baffles still in.
 It has a great noise — mechanical, throaty, and yet muted enough to not wake all the neighbours.

 So I really can’t recommend the 1098 (or the S) as a daily rider.
 Why do I ride it anyway?
 Because it’s amazing to ride.

 Relationships are defined by struggle.
 Challenges are inevitable.
 It’s what you decide to do when you get to those challenging points that define, I think, how you feel about someone.
 I mean about a motorcyle.